axodotdev/cargo-dist/book/src/way-too-quickstart.md

 git push --tags
 ```

-The important parts are that you update the crates you want to release/announce to the desired version and push a git tag with that version. (prefixed with `v`!)
+The important parts are that you update the crates you want to release/announce to the desired version and push a git tag with that version.

 At this point you're done!
 The generated CI script should pick up the ball and create a Github Release with all your builds over the next few minutes!